asavoullis/Python_Projects_2023/Library_Books/README.md

 # Online Reading Application

-Welcome to the Online Reading Application, a platform designed to provide users with a seamless and enjoyable reading experience for short stories.
-Similar to Amazon Kindle, this application caters specifically to the world of concise narratives.
-Whether you're an avid reader or just looking for a quick literary escape, our platform offers an array of features to enhance your reading journey.
+Welcome to the Online Reading Application, a platform I designed to provide users with an enjoyable reading experience for short stories.
+This application caters specifically to the world of concise narratives.
+Whether you're an avid reader or just looking for a quick literary escape, my script offers an array of features to enhance your reading journey.

 ## Description

-The Online Reading Application is an exercise in creating an efficient and user-friendly platform for reading short stories.
+The Online Reading Application is an exercise in creating an efficient Python script for reading short stories.
 It's not just a code implementation but a vision of what a complete reading application could offer.
 Here's a deeper dive into what this application is all about:

 ## Features